-Desktop as a Service (DaaS) is to a cloud-based technology that permits users to access remote desktops from a variety of devices.
+Desktop as a Service (DaaS) is a cloud-based technology that allows users to access remote desktops from a variety of devices.

-Using DaaS, desktop computers run on virtual machines on servers inside the cloud.
-That sounds very sci-fi but it’s true.
-This means that everything that would normally belong on an office computer or laptop (i.e. documents, apps, files, data, etc.) now lives in the cloud.
-Because of this, users can access their desktop from any suitable machine.
+With desktop as a service, desktop computers run on virtual machines on servers inside the cloud.
+It sounds very sci-fi but it’s true.
+As a result, everything that would normally belong on an office computer or laptop (i.e. documents, apps, files, data etc.) now lives in the cloud and users can access their desktop from any suitable machine.

 Essentially, this means that they can do everything they can do in the office from anywhere in the world!
 DaaS is fundamentally flexible and allows companies to offer remote working, create better inter-site communication and collaboration AND better support workers on-the-go.

 Previously, setting up a working network required purchasing computer terminals, installing a desktop onto each machine and connecting them together.
 This was time-consuming, expensive and required ongoing maintenance.

 As with all cloud computing models, a DaaS service eliminates the need for businesses to manage back-end responsibilities such as data storage, backup, security and upgrades.
 Verity IT will take care of all of this on your behalf, while you (and your staff) will be able to access everything you need to do your job from your device of choice.

 Under DaaS, a remote server creates virtual desktops which can be accessed anywhere, anytime.
 The end result is a cloud-based network, which is properly secure, incredibly resilient and inherently flexible.

 Does Your Business Need Desktop as a Service?